NeelBiswas123/Chatbot/README.md

             6. what is chatgpt or tell me about chat gpt
             7. India or where is india
             8. tell me a joke
-            9. are you AI or are you AI model?